KIDERM

 The Scale of the Problem

-$320M U.S. lice treatment market
+$320M U.S. lice treatment market2

-$11.5B Annual fungal disease burden
+$11.5B Annual fungal disease burden in the U.S.3

-1B People Affected globally by fungal infections
+1B People Affected globally by fungal infections4

 The Problem

-Contagious skin diseases spread rapidly in schools.
-They lead to unnecessary absenteeism, parental work loss, healthcare costs, and significant psychological stress.
+They lead to unnecessary absenteeism, parental work loss, increased healthcare costs, and significant psychological stress.
+A large proportion of this burden is preventable through basic education and awareness.

 Conditions Covered